Databases configuration

 dialect: MYSQL

-Here is minimal PostgreSQL configuration:
+Here is a minimal configuration for PostgreSQL:

 datasources: